First Drive: 2019 Mercedes-Benz C 300 Coupe | Automobile Magazine

 We drove it around the quiet village of Gonnesweiler with its 30 km (about 18.6 mph) top speed signs posted.
 Also up the nearby hills to the breathtaking views above the Moselle Valley, along the river of the same name, and eventually back to our starting point in Luxembourg via the autobahn at triple digit speeds—we had a plane to catch and got there with about 15 minutes to spare.

 The new Dynamic Body Control suspension feels comfortable on the toughest of roads and C 300 is jam packed full of new tech wizardry.
-It is no surprise that the C-Class has been the marque’s a best-seller for four years in a row.
+It is no surprise that the C-Class has been the marque’s best-seller for four years in a row.

 Bumpers, LED headlights, and taillights get upgraded for 2019.
 The package rolls gracefully on standard 17-inch wheels with twin-five-spoke wheels.
 Overall, the svelte 2019 C-Class looks much better than the somewhat frumpy version it replaces.